- Audio AV Workshop

 Search our directory

-NYC & Company and its restaurant week PR partners at M. Young Communications like to do things big to launch New York's annual Summer Restaurant Week promotions.
+NEW YORK NYC & Company and its restaurant week PR partners at M. Young Communications like to do things big to launch New York's annual Summer Restaurant Week promotions.
 They've already done big lemons and big slices of cheesecake, and this year they brought a giant birthday cake to Rockefeller Plaza to celebrate Restaurant Week's 10th anniversary.

 Built by Michael Oppizzi and James Barry of Oppizzi Designs and Michael Stone of Millennium Catering, the giant cake measured eight feet tall (including 10 four-foot candles on top) and six feet wide and weighed approximately 300 pounds.
 The entire cake was covered with chocolate buttercream frosting, but only a small fraction of the cake was an edible yellow sponge cake.
 The rest was fake cake, made of weatherproof materials like plywood framing, glue, screws and nails.